 Of course, this comes down to your own style, and some people are great a description, but I find that by adjusting the focus of the reader from a kind of blurred sweep of what’s going on, and saving the sharp focus for important parts of the story, for example: “they climbed for a mile, stopping at peg hanging with faded red tat” allows the story to have more pace.

 I also try and write to pictures in my head (maybe you’d called it cinematic), probably due to watching more TV and reading more comics than books.

 If you want to write a book start by writing for magazines, the more words the better.
 This will hone your skills.
 I wrote about 4000 words a month on climbing gear, meaning I learnt the art of being a writer and a journalist; namely being able to write about anything.

 Writing for deadlines also makes you see writing as a job.
 If you’re an artist take up painting.
 If you’re a craftsman build a chest of drawers.
 Writing is about writing, banging words out.
 Don’t let yourself be fooled into thinking it’s easy crafting 100, 000 words into a story that will stick together.
 It’s like building a house on your own, requiring the skills of an architect and builder - plus once built you’ll need to live in it forever!

 On getting published

-The advance I got was enough to not worry about work for about six months, and was split into parts: first lump on signing contract, second on submission of manuscript, third on publication and final lump on publication of paper back.
-The problem for me was being self employed it’s not easy to down tools, because I knew once I was finished I may not have any work.
+The advance I got was enough to not worry about work for about six months and was split into parts: first lump on signing contract, second on submission of the manuscript, third on publication and the final lump on publication of paperback.
+The problem for me was being self-employed it’s not easy to down tools because I knew once I was finished I may not have any work.
 It’s also a good idea not to imagine the riches pouring in.
 Unless you’re a premier league footballer, actor or politician you’ll probably see little cash beyond your advance for many years to come.